cppinclude/cppinclude/README.md

 #### most_impact

-Show how many files will be recompiled with header will be changed.
+Show how many files will be recompiled when a given header is changed.
 Example from [docs/examples/simple_example/](docs/examples/simple_example/)

 ```